Crinstaniev/scieconlib/README.md

 This is a machine learning toolkit to game theory or econometrics analysis.

+## Documentation

+You can find the doc at http://scieconlib.ppsh.su/

 ## Dev environment setup

 In your virtual environment, run